-Free with Museum Admission, this series brings experts in the fields of archaeology, natural history, biodiversity, world art and contemporary culture to share new discoveries, amazing artifacts and cutting edge science in a fascinating series of Daytime lectures.
+Free with Museum Admission, ROM Daytime brings experts in the fields of archaeology, natural history, biodiversity, world art and contemporary culture to share new discoveries, amazing artifacts and cutting edge science in a fascinating series of daytime lectures.

-Lectures are followed by a short reception with coffee and treats, and exclusive guided access to some of the ROM's newest exhibits!
+Lectures are followed by a short reception with coffee and treats, and access to some of the ROM's newest exhibits!

 11:00 am - 12:00 pm Lecture in Eaton Theatre

 12:00 pm - 1:00 pm Tea, Coffee & Treats in Theatre Rotunda

 12:30 pm - 1:15 pm Exhibit Access with Introductory Remarks

 Note: Assistive listening devices and ASL interpretation are available on request.
 ASL interpretation requires three weeks advance notice.

 Thursday, February 11

 Le Mozart Noir

 Join Tafelmusik's Jeanne Lamon as we screen and celebrate this award-winning film.
 Le Mozart Noir uncloaks the mystery of Joseph Boulogne, Le Chevalier de Saint-Georges, a black musician from the 18th century whose work has fallen into neglect due to the prejudices of history.